greenwoodms06/greenwoodms06.github.io/_posts/2022-05-06-ProjectSetup-UE427-HoloLens2.md

 			- From the extracted folder, go to `UXToolsGame\Plugins` and copy/cut the folders `UXTools` and `UXToolsExamples` to your projects "Plugins" folder.
 			- Restart your UE project, rebuilding when prompted.
 				- **Note: After doing this I had to reset Auto-detect Windows 10 SDK to "enabled" again... weird**
+1. Verify UX Tools is working
+	- Go to `Project Settings > Plugins > XR Tools`.
+Here you can change the default meshes used for testing functionality with the editor without a HoloLens
+	- Push Play (e.g., "Selected Viewport").
+Two hands should appear!
+	- To move the hands hold down "shift" and/or "alt" and scroll or click with the mouse.
+	- To have a palm-up action, press the "Home" key while holding down "shift" and/or "alt"
 1. Verify HoloLens Remoting Works
 	- Connect to the HoloLens as stated above.
 	- Launch the level in the "VR Preview" mode
 	- At this stage no interaction is enabled but the cube should be visible
 1. Verify Instalation to the HoloLens works (reuquires being connected to the same network)
 	- From the UE editor, go to `File > Package Project > HoloLens` to create the packaged project.
 	- In the HoloLens, say "What's my IP address"